CS 537 Notes, Section #1: Overview

 Operating systems are an unsolved problem.

-(No, UNIX is not it!
-Nor is Windows!)
+(No, UNIX/Linux is not it.
+Nor are Windows or MacOS.
+Maybe Plan 9?)
 Unlike fields like electronics where there are such models (zero distortion, flat response), any real system has (a large number of) flaws.